egonzalezt/EFCORE5-Learning/InteractingWithRelatedData/LoadingRelatedData.md

 # Loading Related Data

-Eager Loading is great for querying graphs, but sometimes you have an object in memory lets suppose a Samurai but you need to get it's related data like the horse or maybe the quotes, you can execute another query and let the change tracker take care of getting that data.
+Eager Loading is great for querying graphs, but sometimes you have an object in memory let's suppose a Samurai but you need to get its related data like the horse or maybe the quotes, you can execute another query and let the change tracker take care of getting that data.

 but there are two other ways to perform this task